alloba/book-of-hours-notes/books/Three Flowers Hath the Tree.md

 ### Study Complete Description
 I've Read...

 Ernestine attempts to use the tree's growths to advantage in her business affairs, but it fails.
-She is evidently very concerned when Hendrik Dewulf's son Giles runs off with 'the Pale Trollop Hafren' in a year when the tree flowers white - she begins to fear she has entirely misinterpreted all the relevant omens.
+She is evidently very concerned when Hendrik Dewulf's son Giles runs off with 'the Pale Trollop [[Hafren]]' in a year when the tree flowers white - she begins to fear she has entirely misinterpreted all the relevant omens.
 She is deeply concerned for the continuation of the Dewulf line, and prays for Giles' return.